ohosgg/rnoh/README.md

 1. Select the checkbox near the first item in the list (with the appropriate DevEco Studio version)
 1. Press `Apply` button to begin installation and press `Ok` in the confirmation modal
 1. Press the `Finish` button to finish installation and close the settings window

+##### Installing unreleased SDK

+1. Download SDK from internal channel or download unreleased DevEcoStudio (unreleased SDK should be included)
+1. Change path to SDK in Dev Eco Studio: `Tools` -> `SDK Manager`
+1. Update your `buildProfile.json5` based on `buildProfile.template.json5`
+1. Update `hvigor`
+   1. Copy contents of `plugins` from internal DevEcoStudio release directory to `tester/harmony/hvigor`
+   1. Open `tester/harmony/hvigor/hvigor-config.json5` in DevEcoStudio
+   1. DevEcoStudio should show yellow pop ups which should allow you to install dependencies and sync the project
+1. DevEcoStudio: `Build` -> `Clean Project`
+1. Remove `.cxx` directory from `entry` module
+1. Build and run the tester app
+1. On Mac, gatekeeper may complain about running unsigned apps.
+In such case disable gatekeeper completely or
+   1. Press the Cancel button
+   1. Open Mac Settings and search for Gatekeeper
+   1. Click the button that allows running the cancelled application
+   1. Try building the app again, this time you should be able to click `Open` button instead of `Move to bin`
+   1. Repeat this process until Gatekeeper stops complaining (~20 apps/libs)

 ### Git setup